Positivity of automorphic vector bundles on unitary Shimura varieties: -zips and stratification of the special fiber

 So we have

-Note that $\tilde{Z}$ admits a proper morphism to $Y^1_m$, so we can view the above class as the pullback of an automorphic line bundle from $Y^1_m$. $Y^1_m$ records a refinement of the Hodge filtration at the essential set, and
+Note that $\tilde{Z}$ admits a proper morphism to $Y^1_m$, so the last equality means that we can view the above class as the pullback of an automorphic line bundle from $Y^1_m$.
+Note that $Y^1_m$ is flagged at the essential set $T=\{1\}$, and